 3. PITUITARY: When TSH receptors on the pituitary gland itself get overstimulated by these antibodies, what happens?

-TSHR antibody acts directly on the TSH receptors on the pituitary gland through the “ultrashort feedback loop.”
+Not only TSH normone, but also TSH-Receptor antibodies act directly on the TSH receptors on the pituitary gland through the ultrashort feedback loop.

 TSHR ANTIBODY MEASUREMENT

 The degree to which TSH is warped by antibody interference depends on which variants of the antibody is or have been dominant (suppressing vs. blocking), the antibody’s current concentration in blood, and the degree to which the antibody may have already resulted in permanent damage to its target organs.

 Many TSHR antibody tests measure only the stimulating antibody variant, TSAb.